Byron Chan

-James Byron Chan (born 13 June 1969) is a Papua New Guinean politician and the son of the former Prime Minister Sir Julius Chan.
+James Byron Chan (born 13 June 1969) is a Papua New Guinean politician.
 He was a People's Progress Party member of the National Parliament of Papua New Guinea from 2002 until 2017, representing the electorate of Namatanai Open.
-The son of former Prime Minister of Papua New Guinea Julius Chan, he defeated the late Ephraim Apelis at the 2002 election, and was twice re-elected before being defeated by Walter Schnaubelt at the 2017 election.
+The son of the late former Prime Minister of Papua New Guinea Julius Chan, he defeated the late Ephraim Apelis at the 2002 election, and was twice re-elected before being defeated by Walter Schnaubelt at the 2017 election.
 Prior to his defeat, he served as Minister for Mining in the government of Peter O'Neill.